 **PARKING: All student please make sure your decal/parking permit is displayed clearly on your rear view mirror when pulling into the student parking lot.
 If you can't display your permit in this manner, please show your permit to school security as you pull into the parking lot.
 While your vehicle is parked in the school lot; please make sure your permit is displayed clearly on your dashboard or rearview mirror.
 Thank you!

 ATHLETICS / PHYS.
 ED.

-The Cal State LA Student Ambassador will be visiting the Career Center on Thursdays through December to assist you with your Cal State applications and any questions you have about any Cal State University.
+The Cal State LA Student Ambassador will be visiting the Career Center on Thursdays through May to assist you with Cal State questions you have about any Cal State University.
 You MUST sign up for a visit at this link.
 Please do NOT sign up on Naviance.
 Call slips will be sent on the day of the visit and only if we can accommodate you.
 If you are not called for the day you choose, you will be scheduled for the following Thursday as appointment permits.

 Sophomores, Juniors and Seniors: Good student, have time after school, want to make a little money,

 and interested in helping other students?
 Add your name/ contact info to the Tutor Book so that students/parents can call you to arrange for tutoring.
 You’ll make your own arrangements, including your fee and availability, directly with the students/parents who contact you.
 The Tutor Book will be at the Counselor of the Day desk for the entire school year